Michael Howard (fencer)

-Michael J P Howard (born 24 December 1928) is a British fencer.
+Michael John Peter Howard (born 24 December 1928) is a British fencer.
 He won a silver medal in the team épée event at the 1960 Summer Olympics.

+Biography

-He represented England and won a gold medal in the épée, team and a silver medal on the épée, individual at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+Howard represented the England team and won a gold medal in the épée, team and a silver medal on the épée, individual at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 Four years later he won another gold medal in the épée, team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.